ammarhakim/ammar-simjournal/je/je24/je24-euler-embedded-bc.rst

-reason for this are (a) the stair-stepped boundary causes the shock to detach from the tip of the wedge, opening up the shock angle somewhat, and (b) the use of a diffusive flux means that the effective wedge angle is larger, as the numerical diffusion "smears out" the boundary.
+reason for this are (a) the stair-stepped boundary causes the shock to detach from the tip of the wedge, opening up the shock angle somewhat, and (b) the use of a diffusive flux means that the effective wedge angle is larger, as the numerical diffusion "smears out" the boundary forming a numerical boundary layer over the surface.

 A vertical lineout of the density and pressure at :math:`x=0.9` are shown in the following figure.